QADavidCalvo/David-Calvo/README.md

 It is a maven project which easily manages the libraries and dependencies necessary to execute the tests both from the IDE and from the command line.

-All the tests run under Java 15 and jUnit 5 with which it is possible to make multiple configurations in the scenarios.
+All the tests run under Java 15 and jUnit 5 with which it's possible to launch the same scenario with different data provided.

 The tests results are generated with Maven Surefire Report and used to generate an Allure report with more usable info (in a big project this reports can have screenshots, logs, tests suite information, etc.)